daandouwe/Thesis/outline/stochastic-rnng.md

 2. Replace the RNNs with SRNNs to create the S-RNNG.
 3. Use the generative S-RNNG as a decoder for neural NMT.

 ## Possible other directions:

+* Parametrize the RNNG with a different type of neural architecture.
+For example a transformer.

-Wilker:
+* Wilker:

   > The generative variant is very hard to train (even with variational inference).
 I find Dyer's strategy unsatisfactory even though seemly effective (the fact that it works also puzzles me a bit).

 Can we come up with another method of training the generative parser?
 This could be an interesting challenge.